 The similarities in business models, however, end there.
 There is one extremely crucial fundamental philosophical divergence between the two companies – and I believe this is what makes James Allen a superior company to Blue Nile:

-While Blue Nile prides itself on the size of its massive “inventory” and is continuously striving to expand it, James Allen prides itself on its close physical proximity to its inventory.
+While Blue Nile prides itself on the size of its massive “inventory” and is continuously striving to expand it, James Allen prides itself on its close physical proximity to most of its inventory.